a1excoder/EasyBadUsb/README.md

 [image from github.com/ElijahCuff/HW-374](https://github.com/ElijahCuff/HW-374)

 # v2 with alt codes (only for Windows)
+## To use functions with ALT codes, Num Lock should be turned on!!!

 ### first, include alt.hpp in your sketch file
 ```cpp